reczoo/RecZoo/README.md

 ## Model Overview

 Graph Convolutional Networks (GCN) have been widely used for collaborative filtering.
 GCN models allow to capture higher-order  connections between users and items through its recursive message passing mechanism to aggregate neighborhood information.
-However, this message passing mechanism largely slows down the convergence of GCNs, especially when mini-batch neighbor sampling is necessary on large graphs.
+However, this message passing mechanism largely slows down the convergence of GCNs, especially when mini-batch sub-graph sampling is applied on large graphs.
 [LightGCN](https://arxiv.org/abs/2002.02126) reduces GCN models by removing feature transformations and nonlinear activations.
 In our work, UltraGCN was developed as an ultra-simplified formulation of GCNs, which skips explicit message passing and instead approximates infinite-layer graph convolutions using a constraint loss.

 <div align="center">